Mesh Bodies, Head, Hands, and Feet

 There are a number of places that require you join their group to enter the region.
 There are multiple reasons for the imposition.
 I significant one is griefing.

-Those engaged in adult place are often the target of griefers with social maladjustments, misconceptions of moral codes, and/or just a basic fascist nature of wanting to control others.
+Those engaged in adult play are often the target of griefers with social maladjustments, misconceptions of moral codes, and/or just a basic fascist nature of wanting to control others.
 (I don’t mean the dominance/submission style of control but, socio-political control.)

 With that in mind, what are the typical costs?
 I’m not sure there is a “typical” cost. Ēlýsion costs L$650 or US$2.54 at today’s (6/25/2016) exchange rates.